State Payee Payment Resources

 - Child support

-In such cases, the Comptroller’s office will process and create a payment but will not release it to the paying agency until the vendor pays what is owed.
+In such cases, the Comptroller’s office will process and create a payment but will not release it to the paying agency until the payee pays what is owed.
 Under certain circumstances, the law also authorizes the Comptroller to apply state payments against what is owed.

 The letter also notifies the payee that the payment will be applied to the liability owed 30 days after the issue date on the Notice of State Payment(s) Held if the debt is not paid or the hold source agency does not request that the payment be released.